HomeBlogComparing Baseline and Annual Audiograms: OSHA Compliance Guide

 Comparing Baseline and Annual Audiograms: OSHA Compliance Guide

 Baseline and annual audiograms serve different regulatory functions under OSHA 1910.95 — confusing them is one of the most common hearing conservation compliance errors.
-This guide explains what each requires, when each is required, and how they interact with Standard Threshold Shift determinations.
+The baseline establishes the reference point.
+The annual audiogram is the measurement.
+A Standard Threshold Shift only exists in relation to a valid baseline — which means a defective baseline invalidates years of subsequent comparisons.

-Soundtrace automates baseline and annual audiogram scheduling, STS calculations, and required follow-up notifications so nothing falls through the cracks.
+Soundtrace audiometric testing automates baseline and annual scheduling, STS calculations, and required follow-up notifications as part of a complete OSHA 1910.95 hearing conservation program.

 Key Distinction